ITISFoundation/osparc-docs/docs/d1.1-report/reqs/results.md

 a must.
 For thermal modeling, consideration of perfusion and thermoregulation effects is fundamental.
 Stimulation can be local or remote, and thus exposure and propagation needs to be modeled on macro- and micro-anatomical levels.
-A few teams consider adding biomechanical models in the future.
+A few teams consider adding own biomechanical models in the future.
 - **Physiological modeling** : Physiological modeling will include body physiology, organ physiology, and peripheral nervous system (PNS) electrophysiology models.
 In addition, modeling of tissue evolution (damage, interface effects) is planned.
-Organ models are most frequently realized as coupled ordinary differential equations (ODEs) of actors (cells, neurons…), but can also be finite element-type partial differential equation (PDE) models or even black-box models without known equations (e.g., extracted through machine learning).
+Organ models are most frequently realized as coupled ordinary differential equations (ODEs) of actors (cells, neurons...), but can also be finite element-type partial differential equation (PDE) models or even black-box models without known equations (e.g., extracted through machine learning).
 PNS models include compartmental/cable-equation-type models, connection strength models